rnori-harv/IPFS/NOTEBOOK.md

 ## Creating an IPFS Node

+The IPFS node will be the core data structure that does all operations related to IPFS.
+We will utilize a primary secondary server structure for our IPFS nodes.
+Our primary IPFS nodes will handle client requests for uploading and retrieving a file.
+It will also delegate file chunk uploading / retrieval from peer IPFS nodes.
+Our secondary IPFS nodes will be responsible for storing file chunks, keep track of their corresponding hashes, and handle primary server requests to either store a file chunk within the secondary server or retrieve the chunk corresponding to a given file hash.
+The following subsections will go over our implementation for the primary and secondary IPFS nodes.

 ### Splitting Files

 Within our primary IPFS node, we need to split up a given file into chunks, create a merkle DAG out of the hashes of these chunks, and send the chunks to peer IPFS nodes for storage.